-Enjoy an easy-to-make and delicious creamy vegan soup in just 5 minutes of cooking time with this Pressure Cooker Spiced Butternut Squash & Red Lentil Soup.
+Enjoy an easy-to-make and delicious creamy vegan soup in just 5 minutes of cooking time with this Instant Pot Spiced Butternut Squash Soup.

-Curry flavors, red lentils, butternut squash, and coconut milk come together for a creamy vegan soup in this Pressure Cooker Spiced Butternut Squash & Red Lentil Soup.
+Curry flavors, red lentils, butternut squash, and coconut milk come together for a creamy vegan soup in this Instant Pot Spiced Butternut Squash Soup.
 This soup is healthy, made in just 3 steps, and makes for amazing leftovers.

 And why leave it at interpreting just one of the soups when I could play around with interpreting both?